 - Do not disconnect the mains cable on the UPS system or the building wiring shockproof outlet during operations since this would cancel the protective earthing of the UPS system and of all connected loads. - The UPS system features its own, internal power source (batteries).
-The UPS output sockets or output terminal blocks may be electrically live even if the UPS system is not connected to the building wiring outlet. - Prevent fluids and foreign objects from entering the inside of the UPS system.
+The UPS output sockets or output terminal blocks may be electrically live even if the UPS system is not connected to the building wiring outlet. - In order to fully disconnect the UPS system, first press the OFF/Enter button to disconnect the mains. - Prevent fluids and foreign objects from entering the inside of the UPS system.